|

 Day 3: May 31, 2002

-We went snorkeling in the ocean where the water at one point is shallow and the next point was over our heads.
+We went snorkeling in the Ocean, where the water was shallow at one point and over our heads at the next point.

-We saw many unusual seashells but were not allowed to bring the live shells out of the ocean.
+We saw many unusual seashells, but could not bring the live shells out of the Ocean.

-We walked along the 7-mile bridge that was used in the making of the movie True Lies.
+We walked along the 7-mile bridge, which was featured in the movie True Lies.

-The 7-mile bridge runs over a channel between the Gulf of Mexico and the Florida Straight.
+The 7-mile bridge spans a channel between the Gulf of Mexico and the Florida Strait.

-The new bridge is called Overseas Highway US1.
+The new bridge is known as the Overseas Highway (US 1).

 Movies made on the Old Highway are 2 Fast 2 Furious, License to Kill, Up Close and Personal, and True Lies.

-We saw Marquesa Hotel 600 Fleming St Key West Florida.
+We saw the Marquesa Hotel, located at 600 Fleming St, Key West, Florida.

 |